sist-cs120/acoustic-lan/src/project_2/part_1.md

 Figure 2 Wire Connection

 In this part, your task is to set up the wired link between two nodes.
-This task is almost the same as Project1.Part3, but we expect higher performance (\&gt;5kbps).
+This task is almost the same as Project1.Part3, but we expect higher performance (>5kbps).

 Checkpoints:

 The group provides two devices: NODE1 and NODE2, connected by audio cables.

 CK(4 points).
-TAs provide a binary file &quot;INPUT.bin&quot; which contains 6250 Bytes.
+TAs provide a binary file 'INPUT.bin' which contains 6250 Bytes.
 NODE1 sends bits according to this file.
-NODE2 stores the received bytes into a binary file &quot;OUTPUT.bin&quot;.
+NODE2 stores the received bytes into a binary file 'OUTPUT.bin'.

 The transmission must be finished within 20 seconds.